Published in January 2022, last update on June 20, 2022

 Since 2018, the workshop “Open Education”, co-located with the International Conference “eLearning and Software for Education”, Bucharest, has Blockchain in Education as one of the topics.

-RO-Certs, a project of OpenEduChain, implemented by the report’s authors, is a system for issuing certificates on Blockchain, functional since the spring of 2018 and the first of this type in Romania.
+RO-Certs, un proiect de OpenEduChain, implemented by the report’s authors, is a system for issuing certificates on Blockchain, functional since the spring of 2018 and the first of this type in Romania.
 There were issued hundreds of digital certificates for participants in different university courses, trainings and workshops.

 The first digital certificates were registered for the students of “Ioan Slavici” University of Timisoara, who graduated in 2018 the first Romanian academic course of Blockchain programming.